 1. Take a walk in the woods.
 Did you happen to hear the NPR radio program “Noticing: How To Take A Walk In The Woods”?
 You can be a scientist, focusing your mind on wondrous and beautiful things, and relax, all at the same time.
-Read and watch here: http://www.wbur.org/npr/178467726/noticing-how-to-take-a-walk-in-the-woods
+Read and watch here: Noticing: How To Take A Walk In The Woods.

 2. Visit some animals.
 There are a variety of places to do this.

-· There are farm stands with animals to see, as well as produce to buy.
-One of my personal favorites is Alderbrook Farm in Dartmouth, Massachusetts.
-Here is their Facebook page:
+- Farm stands with animals to see, as well as produce to buy.

 3. Take your dog for a walk.
 It will make both of you so happy!
 It’s especially nice to bring your best doggie friend to a dog park when he can run free and play with some other doggie friends.

 4. Play a board game.
 Remember how much fun Monopoly can be?
 How about Scrabble?
 Even Perfection can be fun played with a child!